Back to Bataan: Plot

 In 1945 US Army Rangers raid the Cabanatuan Japanese prisoner-of-war camp, rescuing its POWs.
-The film flashes back to March, 1942, and the Bataan peninsula in the Philippines.
+The film flashes back to March 1942, and the Bataan peninsula in the Philippines.

-As U.S. Army troops under General MacArthur struggle to hold on at Bataan against the Japanese, Colonel Joseph Madden (John Wayne) orders one of his officers, Captain Andrés Bonifacio (Anthony Quinn), to shape up.
-Bonifacio has been under a strain because his sweetheart Dalisay Delgado (Fely Franquelli) is apparently collaborating with the Japanese, broadcasting propaganda over the radio.

-Later, Madden is picked to slip through the lines to organize Filipinos to fight as guerrillas against the Japanese occupation.
-His commanding officer lets him know that Delgado is actually using the propaganda broadcasts to secretly transmit valuable information to them, but he is ordered to reveal that fact to no one, not even Bonifacio.
+As U.S. Army troops under General MacArthur struggle to hold Bataan against the Japanese, Colonel Joseph Madden must deal with one of his officers.
+Captain Andrés Bonifacio has been under strain because his sweetheart Dalisay Delgado is apparently collaborating with the Japanese, broadcasting propaganda over the radio.
+When Madden is picked to infiltrate behind the lines to organize Filipinos to fight as guerrillas, his commanding officer reveals Delgado is using the propaganda broadcasts to secretly transmit valuable information to the guerrillas.
+Madden is ordered not to reveal that fact, not even to Bonifacio.

-Madden makes contact with one group of Filipino resistance fighters, but as they set out on their first mission, they encounter middle-aged American school teacher Bertha Barnes (Beulah Bondi).
-She and her students join the guerrillas after the Japanese hang Buenaventura Bello (Vladimir Sokoloff), the principal of her school and a dear friend, for refusing to take down the American flag.

-Setting out on their first mission to destroy a Japanese gasoline dump, Madden and his men stumble upon the Bataan Death March and realize that Bataan has fallen.
-Many of the Filipinos lose heart, so to boost their will to fight, Madden finds and engineers the rescue of Captain Bonifacio from the Death March.
-Bonifacio happens to be the grandson of Andrés Bonifacio, a national hero.
-It works.
-For their first mission, the guerrillas go to the Filipino village and hang the Japanese officer who ordered the killing of Bello.
-During the next year, Madden and his guerrillas attack Japanese outposts, supply depots, military airfields, and other installations.
+Madden makes contact with one group of Filipino resistance fighters.
+They encounter middle-aged American school teacher Bertha Barnes who joins the guerrillas with her students after the Japanese hang Buenaventura Bello, the principal of her school and a dear friend, for refusing to take down the American flag.
+On their first mission to destroy a Japanese gasoline dump, Madden's men stumble upon the Bataan Death March and realize that Bataan has fallen.
+Many of the Filipinos lose heart, so Madden engineers the rescue of Captain Bonifacio from the Death March.
+Bonifacio is the fictional grandson of Andrés Bonifacio, a national hero.
+The plan succeeds and the guerrillas hang the Japanese officer who ordered the killing of Bello.
+During the next year, Madden's guerrillas attack Japanese outposts, supply depots, military airfields, and other installations.